Merval Pereira

-Merval Pereira is a Brazilian journalist, political columnist and commentator for O Globo, CBN News and Globo News cable television.
+Merval Pereira is a Brazilian journalist, political columnist and commentator for O Globo, CBN News and GloboNews cable television.

 Career

 Pereira joined O Globo in 1968 as a cub reporter, and has served as its editor-in-chief.
 From 1983 to 1985, Pereira worked for Veja, a Brazilian newsweekly.

 He has served as Media Leader at the World Economic Forum in Davos, Switzerland, where he has been a mediator for round tables on Brazil and Latin America.
 In 2008, he was a visiting scholar at the Center for Brazilian Studies at the Institute of Latin American Studies at Columbia University.
 In November 2008, Pereira gave a talk at the ILAS on “Brazilian Perspectives on the U.S. Elections: What Is at Stake?”

 He became a member of the Brazilian Academy of Philosophy in 2010 and was elected a member of the Brazilian Academy of Letters in June 2011.